 The pre-service teacher is required to submit lesson plans at least 24 hours in advance and evaluations submitted the following day to the mentor teacher.
 Plans should be professionally presented in the teaching file in chronological order and be available for the mentor teacher, school principal/coordinator and supervisor at all times.
-The lesson plan template provide in this handbook should be used or an alternative format at the request of the Mentor teacher.
-The daily work pad should also be submitted 24 hours in advance to the start of the relating day.
+The lesson plan template provided in this handbook should be used or an alternative format at the request of the Mentor teacher.

-The following table outlines the pre-service teacher teaching load requirements for the third professional experience.
+The following table outlines the pre-service teacher teaching load requirements for the third Professional Experience.